ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 {% capture notice_01 %}
 **TIP**:
-- If you can't load Dynamixels, please check your Dynamixels settings using the following command from the Dynamixel-Workbench packages.
+- If you can't load DYNAMIXEL, please check your DYNAMIXEL settings using the following command from the DYNAMIXEL-Workbench packages.
 `rosrun dynamixel_workbench_controllers find_dynamixel /dev/ttyUSB0`
-Even if you can't find any Dynamixels, please check firmware to use ROBOTIS software ([R+ Manager 2.0](http://emanual.robotis.com/docs/en/software/rplus2/manager/) or [R+ Manager 1.0](http://emanual.robotis.com/docs/en/software/rplus2/manager/))
+Even if you can't find any DYNAMIXEL, please check firmware to use ROBOTIS software ([R+ Manager 2.0](http://emanual.robotis.com/docs/en/software/rplus2/manager/) or [DYNAMIXEL Wizard 2.0](/docs/en/software/dynamixel/dynamixel_wizard2/#firmware-update))
 - If you would like to change Dynamixel ID, please check [`open_manipulator.cpp`](https://github.com/ROBOTIS-GIT/open_manipulator/blob/be2859a0506b4e941a19435c0a07562b41768a27/open_manipulator_libs/src/OpenManipulator.cpp#L40) in the open_manipulator_lib folder.
 The default ID is **11, 12, 13, 14** for joints and **15** for the gripper
 {% endcapture %}
 <div class="notice--success">{{ notice_01 | markdownify }}</div>

 **NOTE**: OpenMANIPULATOR-X controller is compatible with [Protocol 2.0](/docs/en/dxl/protocol2/).
-[Protocol 1.0](/docs/en/dxl/protocol1/) doesn't support SyncRead instructions that access to multiple Dynamixels simultaneously.
+[Protocol 1.0](/docs/en/dxl/protocol1/) doesn't support SyncRead instructions that access to multiple DYNAMIXEL's simultaneously.
 Protocol 2.0 supports `MX 2.0`, `X` and `Pro` series, but it does not support `AX`, `RX` and `EX`.
 {: .notice--info}

 ## [Check Setting](#check-setting)